Atima Srivastava: Writing

+"Marina the wild spirited artist and Renu the quiet lonely housewife are the best of friends, but when Marina falls violently in love with a younger man and determines to do the worst thing Renu can imagine, their friendship is severely tested.
+Renu devises what she thinks will be a fool proof plan to protect her friend, but when the amateur sleuth Pallavi enters the scene and begins a cock-eyed investigation, things start to fall apart.
+It's enough to drive a woman to murder…" A riveting tale of love and loyalty, and a femme fatale with a deadly secret.

 Film and theatre

 Since 1985, Srivastava has worked as a film editor and director.
 In 1993 she helped produce a TV documentary Moving Pictures which is a journalism series reporting on global cinema.
 She also has written three TV-movie screenplays, Dancing in the Dark and The Legendary Vindaloo for Channel 4, and Camden Story for the BBC.
 In addition, the National Theatre Company commissioned her to write a play titled Why Not Love? which premiered in 2001.